mdfw/shopful/README.md

 ## Purpose

-Build a shopping list using jquery.
+Build a shopping list using jQuery.

 ## Example